dostuffdk/dockerstuff/README.md

 Requirements:

-- Docker (with docker-compose), npm and Webpack installed on your development machine.
+- Docker (with docker-compose), npm and webpack installed on your development machine.

 Usage: